dataPARC/store/README.md

 For .NET clients, go to the [sdk](https://github.com/dataPARC/store/tree/main/sdk) docs and examples of how to use the dataPARC.Store.SDK .NET library.

+For other languages:
-For other languages, go to the [grpc](https://github.com/dataPARC/store/tree/main/grpc) docs and examples of how to use the gRPC endpoints defined in protobuf definitions.
+- [grpc](https://github.com/dataPARC/store/tree/main/grpc): docs and examples of how to use the gRPC endpoints defined in protobuf definitions.
+- [rest](https://github.com/dataPARC/store/tree/main/rest): docs and examples of how to use the REST api.

 ## Versions